Introducing Announce, a platform that allows you to create, and view announcements in areas that matter to you.

 From online shopping, to delivery like food, grocery or selling second hand goods in marketplace… how many entities did you share your address with in the last one year?
 My bad, one year is too long.
 How about last one month?

 MaiA: API platform for Point Address, and on a mission to Make AI Accessible for everyone.

 tl;dr: Today we’re announcing our API platform MaiA (https://maia.rest) .

 MaiA is a by-product of our other consumer products including Announce and Point Address.
 To make Point Address eligible for integration, we had to enable an API plaform for it.
 MaiA will host all of Milkie Way APIs.

 If needed, we can easily expose Announce data via API on MaiA platform.

-Solving for everyone To create content platforms for everyone, we have had to set up Content guidelines…
+To create content platforms for everyone, we have had to set up Content guidelines…

 Our posts last month about Cloud incident got fair traction in the tech community.
 The posts were translated by reporters to various languages… how accurate was the translation is something I can’t comment on, but its purpose was to raise awareness which it did for sure.